Stuart "Captain Calamity" Hill: Cost to emergency services

 Hill had originally planned to raise money for charity.
 However, Rab Taylor, Great Yarmouth coastguard's Operations Manager, told the BBC "Launching the lifeboat, offshore and inshore, helicopters, Nimrod aircraft and using other vessels at sea all costs money and it could be counter-productive compared to what Hill is going to raise for charities through this trip."
 Estimates at how much Hill cost rescue services range from £10,000 to £80,000.

 Despite being "heavily criticised for wasting the time and resources of the coastguard and lifeboat services".
 Hill felt "no guilt about taking up so much of their time".
 He said "If there's a service for those in peril on the sea, surely it should be used – I only really cost them the diesel."

 Forewick Holm

 In 2008 a civil action was brought against him by an accountancy firm based in Shetland.

-On 21 June 2008, Hill, occasional resident of a 2.5 acre island in Shetland called Forewick Holm (renamed Forvik Island), made a declaration of dependence which he says created the Crown Dependency of Forvik, his rights to the Island of Forewick are disputed.
+On 21 June 2008, Hill, occasional resident of a 2.5 acre island in Shetland called Forewick Holm (renamed Forvik Island), made a declaration of independence which he says created the Crown Dependency of Forvik, his rights to the Island of Forewick are disputed.
 Mark King, the island's owner, stated in March 2009 Hill had not paid for the island as agreed.

-Hill claims the island is not part of the United Kingdom and therefore not part of the European Union.
+Hill claims the island was not part of the United Kingdom and therefore not part of the European Union.